-- Permitting proposals that assist in delivering improved traffic and parking management. - b) Permitting facilities to improve public transport by helping to link between travel modes or providing facilities for passengers. - c) Ensuring new development is well designed by providing appropriate access for vehicles, cyclists and pedestrians. - d) Not permitting proposals that cause significant concerns about potential transport impacts which cannot be satisfactorily mitigated (Policy 53).
+- a) Permitting proposals that assist in delivering improved traffic and parking management. - b) Permitting facilities to improve public transport by helping to link between travel modes or providing facilities for passengers. - c) Ensuring new development is well designed by providing appropriate access for pedestrians, cyclists, vehicles and public transport where appropriate; and - d) Not permitting proposals that cause significant concerns about potential transport impacts which cannot be satisfactorily mitigated (Policy 59).

-Policy options appraised for the Replacem Local Development Plan Preferred Strateg Overall custoinability Appraisal of Policy
+Policy options appraised for the Replac Local Development Plan Preferred Stra Summary of Appraisal